 - Enhance the delivery of essential social and educational services

 - Increase civic participation and collaboration

-- Strengthen organizations
+- Strengthen organizations and leaders

 - Develop local leadership